Tinkerforge/doc/source/Software/IPConnection_TCPIP.rst

   0020   00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................
   0030   00 00 00 00 00 00 00 01                          ........

+Bricklets typically have UIDs with much smaller values compared to the UIDs of Bricks.
+A request packet for the :tcpip:func:`get_stack_id <IPConnection.get_stack_id>` function for a Bricklet with UID 21238 has

+ * stack ID 0 as uint8 (0x00),
+ * function ID 255 as uint8 (0xff) and
+ * packet length 12 as uint16 (0x0c 0x00).

+The payload contains the

+ * UID 21238 as uint64 (0xf6 0x52 0x00 0x00 0x00 0x00 0x00 0x00).

+The example UID 21238 is represented as 7jb in Base58.

 Enumeration
 """""""""""

-The :tcpip:func:`IPConnection.enumerate` function can be used to receive information about all connected devices.
+The :tcpip:func:`enumerate <IPConnection.enumerate>` function can be used to receive information about all connected devices.
 The corresponding request packet has

- * stack ID 0 (0x00),
+ * stack ID 0 as uint8 (0x00),
- * function ID 254 (0xfe),
+ * function ID 254 as uint8 (0xfe),
- * packet length 4 (0x04 0x00)
+ * packet length 4 as uint16 (0x04 0x00)

 and an empty payload.
 Its hex dump looks like this::

   0000   00 fe 04 00                                      ....

-There is no response packet for this function, but as a reaction the :tcpip:func:`IPConnection.CALLBACK_ENUMERATE` callback is triggered for each connected device, in this example, a Master Brick and a Linear Poti Bricklet.
+There is no response packet for this function, but as a reaction the :tcpip:func:`CALLBACK_ENUMERATE <IPConnection.CALLBACK_ENUMERATE>` callback is triggered for each connected device, in this example, a Master Brick and a Linear Poti Bricklet.
 The callback response packet for the Master Brick has

- * stack ID 0 (0x00),
+ * stack ID 0 as uint8 (0x00),
- * function ID 253 (0xfd) and
+ * function ID 253 as uint8 (0xfd) and
- * packet length 54 (0x36 0x00).
+ * packet length 54 as uint16 (0x36 0x00).

 The payload contains

- * device UID 3904673860505581361 (0x31 0x37 0x30 0x33 0x30 0x30 0x30 0x36),
+ * device UID 3904673860505581361 as uint64 (0x31 0x37 0x30 0x33 0x30 0x30 0x30 0x36),
- * device name "Master Brick 1.0" (0x4d 0x61 ...
+ * device name "Master Brick 1.0" as char[40] (0x4d 0x61 ...
 0x30 0x00 ...
 0x00),
- * device stack ID 1 (0x01) and
+ * device stack ID 1 as uint8 (0x01) and
- * is-new set to true (0x01).
+ * is-new set to true as uint8 (0x01).

 The hex dump of the packet looks like this::